 There's plenty to make up for.

-Anything, Ross, we missing anything?
+Anything, Russ, we missing anything?

 I think we hit it all.